AzureAiDevs/hub/website/2023-aia/2023-04-13-inside-onnx-excel/index.md

 -->

-## 🚌 Build an Excel Add-in with BERT-JS and ONNX runtime
+## 🚌 Build an Excel Add-in with ONNX Runtime Web for Inferencing NLP models on Device

-Read [today's article](https://onnxruntime.ai/docs/tutorials/web/excel-addin-bert-js.html) about building an Excel Add-in with BERT-JS and ONNX Runtime".
-You'll learn about the use of BERT-JS and ONNX Runtime enables the creation of an Excel add-in that performs natural language processing tasks within a spreadsheet.
+Read [today's article](https://onnxruntime.ai/docs/tutorials/web/excel-addin-bert-js.html) about building an Excel Add-in with ONNX Runtime and JavaScript with on device inferencing.
+You'll learn how ONNX Runtime enables the inference of ML models cross-platform even locally in an Excel add-in!
+That tasks in this example will show you how to perform the natural language processing tasks of sentiment analysis and question and answering all locally within a spreadsheet.

-BERT, a deep learning model developed by Google, is designed to understand the context and meaning of words in text.
-By using a transformer-based architecture, BERT can analyze entire sentences or paragraphs rather than processing words one by one.
 [Today's article](https://onnxruntime.ai/docs/tutorials/web/excel-addin-bert-js.html) provides step-by-step instructions and code examples to help readers follow along in building the add-in.

 ## 👓 Read today's article